ridzuanazmi/CSF-Assessment/README.md

 This branch contains CSF-Assessment with Angular and SpringBoot is without ngbuild

 # ngbuild branch
-this branch contains CSF-Assessment with Angular and SpringBoot with ngbuild
+This branch contains CSF-Assessment with Angular and SpringBoot with ngbuild

+# deployment branch
+This branch contains CSF-Assessment with Angular and Springboot that was sent for deployment railway url: helpless-reaction-production.up.railway.app